Scare tactics: one person's

 coal

-plant and the tens of thousands of acres it has destroyed in the quest
+plant and the tens of thousands of acres it has destroyed forever

 and